Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *i) Termination may ensue if Section 2, Clause 3 is satisfied.*

-*b) Said ‘Test Subjects’ have the right to decline tests; interviews; or Site Showcases.*
+*b) Said ‘Test Subjects’ have the right to decline interviews; or Site Showcases.*

 2) VEHICLE MAINTENANCE AND REGULATION: